Discretionary bonus scheme dispute

 High Court’s decision

-The High Court rejected the bank’s argument that the bonus payment, calculated on the basis of Economic Value Added, was discretionary.
+The High Court rejected the bank’s argument that the bonus payment, calculated on the basis of EVA, was discretionary.
 The High Court held that on a true construction of the contract:

 “The preparation of the accounts was for the bank’s own financial purposes, and although it gave an indication of the bonus to be paid, it gave no discretionary element.
 The use of guaranteed was clear, the bonus was fixed, only its amount variable, and where not clear, calculated using the parties’ course of dealing”.

-Alex Kleanthous is a partner in our employment law team with plenty of experience in resolving bonus disputes for personnel in the financial services sector.
+Alex Kleanthous is a partner in our employment law team with plenty of experience in resolving bonus disputes for personnel in the financial services sector and many other types of business disputes.
 In many cases his matters settle outside of court, usually under a settlement agreement, which is a cost effective means of disposing of disputes.